 Broccoli is the easiest of the cole crops (cabbage and its close relatives) for the home gardener.
-Probably a Mediterranean native, this cool-season crop grows 23 ft. tall, with a branching habit.
+Probably a Mediterranean native, this cool-season crop grows 23 feet tall, with a branching habit.
 Its central stalk bears a cluster of green or purple flower buds; when that cluster is removed, side shoots lengthen and produce smaller clusters.
 Many Southerners grow two crops each yearone in spring and one in fall.
-To produce the mammoth heads you admire in seed catalogs or the grocery store, you'd need longer periods of cool weather than we have over most of the South, but you can realistically expect heads to grow to 48 in. across.
+To produce the mammoth heads you admire in seed catalogs or the grocery store, you'd need longer periods of cool weather than we have over most of the South, but you can realistically expect heads to grow to 48 inches across.

 To get a jump on the growing season, always start broccoli from transplants (you can buy them at the garden center or grow your own from seed in cell-packs).
 Broccoli doesn't grow well after warm weather arrives in spring, and a hard freeze in fall will kill it.
 For a spring crop, set out seedlings 4 weeks before the last frost; for a fall crop, plant in late summer or early fall.
 In the Coastal South (USDA 9), plant between September and March; in the Tropical South (USDA 10-11), plant between September and January.